IgniteUI/igniteui-docfx/en/components/select.md

     </igx-select-item>
 </igx-select>
 ```
-Additionally, we are binding via `ngModel` so there is initial `igxSelect` value set.
+Additionally, the above sample illustrates two-way data-binding via `ngModel`.
+This the reason for the initial `igxSelect` value set.

 We use an `IgxSelectItemComponent` to display the items that `igx-select` operates on.
 The `IgxSelectItemComponent` extends the [*IgxDropDownItemComponent*]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html) with additional functionality that is specific to the `igx-select-item`.

 ### Label Prefix and Suffix
-You may have noticed, the `igxSelect` component uses [igx-input-group](input_group.md).
-This means you can use of it's related directives.
+The `igxSelect` component uses the [igx-input-group](input_group.md).
+This means you can make use of its related directives.
 Here we are going to utilize `igxLabel`, `igx-prefix` and `igx-suffix`.

 ```html
 <igx-select [(ngModel)]="selected">